Actionable steps & tips for a successful compensation review process

 💡 Conducting internal salary research can be a demanding project

-4. Review your employee benefits package
+4. Review the organization’s employee benefits package

 Stakeholders and HR leaders should ask themselves these questions: